PHP-DI/PHP-DI/doc/lazy-injection.md

 ## How it works

-If you define a dependency as "lazy", PHP-DI will inject:
+If you define an object as "lazy", PHP-DI will inject:

 - the object, if it has already been created
 - or else a **proxy** to the object, if it is not yet created